A Recruiter's Dirty Secret: How I Steal Your Best Employee and What You Can Do to Stop Me

 Updated: Feb 11

-There is one magical phrase that I love to hear when interviewing passive candidates (those who did not submit a resume but fit my client's talent profile):
+There is one magical phrase that I love to hear when interviewing passive candidates (aka people who did not submit a resume but fit my client's talent profile):

-I really love working here ---there is just no place to go.
+I really love working here, but there's just no place to go.
 I just don’t see the next step for me in this organization.

-The mediocre employees might be job seeking due to pay or poor management (with some notable exceptions) but the amazing employees that are ripe for picking are leaving because ---gasp---they actually want to take on a bigger role in your organization!
+But often the amazing employees are ripe for picking are leaving because — gasp — they actually want to take on a bigger role in your organization!

 So, how do you build an employee development plan that is so crafty that when I call, they say:

 No Thank You.
 I just love working here and am excited to grow with this company!?

 Here are the questions that every engaged employee in your organization should be able to answer to keep them firmly planted:

 1. Where do I stand?